BeSpunky/angular-zen/README.md

 [![Build status](https://dev.azure.com/BeSpunky/BeSpunky%20Libraries/_apis/build/status/Build%20and%20test%20angular-zen)](https://dev.azure.com/BeSpunky/BeSpunky%20Libraries/_build/latest?definitionId=27)

 This angular **workspace** provides:
-- The `@bespunky/angular-zen` library containing a set of general purpose modules and tools written by our team at BeSpunky
+- The `@bespunky/angular-zen` library containing a set of **🌳 tree-shakable** general purpose tools written by our team at BeSpunky.
 - A `demo` app with examples.

 > When published to npm, only the library itself is published.

+> The library was generated using Angular 7 and has been updated and tested on Angular 8 and 9.
+Compatibility with older versions is possible but not garantied.

 # 🙌 Examples
-The demo app is **live** at [Angular-Zen Demo](https://bs-angular-zen-demo.firebaseapp.com).
+The demo app is **live** at [angular-zen demo](https://bs-angular-zen-demo.firebaseapp.com).
 For implementation, [visit the code](https://dev.azure.com/BeSpunky/BeSpunky%20Libraries/_git/angular-zen?path=%2Fprojects%2Fdemo&version=GBmaster&_a=contents) for the demo app.

 Each module in the library has its dedicated folder in the demo app.